javorfo/miscellaneous/linux/bash_cmd.md

 # Input
 - Read: `read; echo "result: $REPLY"`
 - Read: `read -p "name: " var_name`
-- Read: `read -n1 -p "Press any key to exit" # n1 number of chars accepted`
+- Read: `read -n1 -p "Press any key to exit" # n1 number of chars accepted or -sn1 to not seeing the entered text`